Hecker0549/PiFmAdv/README.md

 PiFmAdv modulates the PLLC instead of the clock divider for better signal purity, which means that the signal is also less noisy.
 This has a great impact on stereo as it's reception is way better.

+Now it works on the Raspberry Pi 4B

 For the PLLC modulation to be stable there is one additional step to do.
 Due to the low voltage detection the PLLC frequency can be reduced to safe value in an attempt to prevent crashes.
 When this happens, the carrier freqency changes based on the original GPU frequency.
 To prevent this, we can easily change the GPU freqency to match the safe frequency.
 Now when due to the low voltage detection the PLLC frequency changes to safe value, nothing happens as the normal value and safe value are the same.